-Some people can visualize easily and others find it hard to do, but regular training of the imagination can change this.
-One can learn to visualize.
-Imagination can be developed like any other skill, through appropriate exercises.
+There are people who can visualize easily, and others find it hard to do.
+However, with regular training of the imagination, you can improve this ability.
+You can learn to visualize.
+Imagination can be developed like any other skill through appropriate exercises.

 Visualization and imagination can be improved through training, like any other skill, by practicing various exercises.